venuraja79/venuraja79.github.io/_posts/2022-11-05-Machine Learning for beginners.markdown

 ## Machine learning course for absolute beginners.

 This course is designed for absolute beginners in Machine Learning (ML).
 No prior knowledge in ML is required.
-Basic knowledge in python will definitely help.
+A beginner level python skill is a prerequisite to understand the code snippets.
 We will also use python packages like numpy, matplotlib which you can learn easily by reviewing the code in this course.

-This is a code-first course meaning we will implement the techniques and algorithms discussed using python for easier understanding rather than using mathematical notations.
+This is a code-first course; we will implement the techniques and algorithms discussed using python.
+This helps in understanding the concepts better.

 [Course Notes](https://github.com/venuraja79/ml-basics/blob/master/readme.md)